 FOR IMMEDIATE RELEASE

-The Phi Kappa Psi Foundation was formed to "aid, encourage, promote and contribute to the education and scholastic attainments" of Phi Psis and other students across the nation.
-The Foundation, organized in 1914 and celebrating its 100th anniversary this year, is a 501(c)(3) nonprofit, public educational foundation whose primary mission is to assist college students in meeting their educational objectives through scholarships, grants, fellowships and assistantships, while promoting learning, high ethical standards and constructive citizenship.
+The Phi Kappa Psi Foundation (d/b/a Phi Psi Foundation; Endowment Fund of the Phi Kappa Psi Fraternity) was formed to aid, encourage, promote and contribute to the education and scholastic attainments of Phi Psis and other students across the nation.
+The Foundation, organized in 1914, is a 501(c)(3) nonprofit, public educational foundation whose primary mission is to assist college students in meeting their educational objectives through scholarships, grants, fellowships and assistantships, while promoting learning, high ethical standards and constructive citizenship.